biemond/solaredge.modbus/README.md

 - Growatt - SPA, SPH or TL-X XXX Hybrid Inverter and others in the same range
 - Wattsonic gen3 inverter and their clones (sunways, solinteg, A-Tronix, St-ems)
 - Sungrow Hybrid with battery
+- Huawei Hybrid with battery
+- Solax with battery

 ## Inverters
 Modbus TCP is disabled by default on all inverters, you have to enable this function